Audience (TV network): Acquisition of Damages

-On July 19, 2010, DirecTV announced it had acquired the rights to the former FX drama Damages, and renewed the series for two additional seasons.
-The 101 began airing reruns of its first three seasons on January 5, 2011.
+On July 19, 2010, DirecTV announced it had acquired the rights to the FX drama Damages, and renewed the series for two additional seasons following FX's cancellation of the series.
+The 101 Network began airing reruns of its first three seasons on January 5, 2011.
 Season 4 premiered on the rebranded Audience Network on July 13, 2011, and the fifth and final season premiered on July 11, 2012.

-Former off-network reruns
+Off-network reruns

 The channel aired repeat episodes of SoapNet's original soap opera limited series, General Hospital: Night Shift throughout the series' run from July to October 2008.

 The channel broadcast the Nat Geo Adventure's documentary travel/adventure series Odyssey: Driving Around the World starting in June 2008.

 The short-lived ABC drama The Nine began airing on the channel on May 27, 2009.

 The channel also aired reruns of the 2005–06 Showtime drama series Sleeper Cell.

-On April 21, 2009, it was announced that DirecTV picked up the syndication rights to HBO's Oz and Deadwood.
+On April 21, 2009, it was announced that DirecTV acquired the syndication rights to HBO's Oz and Deadwood.

 The channel began airing the CBS drama Smith on April 8, 2009.
 It also began a general agreement with Warner Bros.
 Domestic Television Distribution to air Eyes onto the channel also in 2009.

 DirecTV aired repeats of the HBO drama series The Wire starting on July 18, 2010.

-Former international programming
+International programming

-In recent years, DirecTV began acquiring exclusive US broadcast rights to series from fellow English-speaking countries UK, Canada and Australia.
+In its later years, DirecTV began acquiring exclusive US broadcast rights to series from fellow English-speaking countries UK, Canada and Australia.

 The 101 began airing the Canadian comedy series Trailer Park Boys on February 5, 2009.

-On September 17, 2009, DirecTV announced that The 101 had picked up rights to the Australian miniseries Underbelly, which began airing on February 3, 2010.
+On September 17, 2009, DirecTV announced that The 101 had acquired the rights to the Australian miniseries Underbelly, which began airing on February 3, 2010.

 On September 28, 2010, DirecTV acquired rights to the British shows No Heroics, How Not to Live Your Life and Mutual Friends, which premiered on The 101 in November 2010.

 On February 10, 2011, DirecTV acquired rights to the Canadian series Call Me Fitz, which premiered on the network on April 21, 2011.

 In the spring of 2011, DirecTV acquired the rights to the Australian series Rake.

 In the fall of 2011, DirecTV acquired rights to the Canadian sitcom Less Than Kind and the British drama Hit & Miss, the latter of which premiered on June 27, 2012, with a sneak preview, with the first full episode airing on July 11, 2012.

-DirecTV picked up the rights to the Australian series The Slap and the British series The Shadow Line, which started airing on Audience Network in February 2012.
+DirecTV also acquired the rights to the Australian series The Slap and the British series The Shadow Line, which started airing on Audience Network in February 2012.